How to make money as a teenager in the UK

 How can teens manage their money?

-If your teen is making money, there are various ways to help them manage their money, from banks offering current accounts, to building societies with kid saver accounts.
+If your teen is making money, there are various ways to help them manage it, from banks offering current accounts to building societies with kid-saver accounts.

 It's a convenient way to be paid as once the money is in their account, they can use their GoHenry card to pay for items online, in-store, or withdraw cash from an ATM.
 They can also set up saving pots and track their weekly and monthly incomings and outgoings via the GoHenry app.